 For serious gamers and those just trying to have a little fun, a good internet connection is usually key.
 There are a lot of offline game options, but with today’s increasingly connected world online games are growing more and more popular.

-You may not always be at your home or near a reliable WiFi connection, so you will need to invest in a mobile hotspot.
+You may not always be at your home or near a reliable Wi-Fi connection, so you will need to invest in a mobile hotspot.
 This will ensure that you always have an internet connection at your side.

 You should also think about how it would support other devices, since you can use these for more than just gaming.
 This will help you get your money’s worth.

 Mobile hotspots have a few different features to look for.
 Most importantly for gamers on the go are the speed and battery life.
-Features such as range, compatibility, and number of devices the hotspot can support at a time are also worth checking out.
+Features such as range, compatibility, and the number of devices the mobile hotspot can support at a time are also worth checking out.

-1. Netgear Nighthawk MR1100 – Premium Pick
+1. Netgear Nighthawk M1 – Best Overall

 It has a USB port and an SD port for data sharing and using external data.

-2. ZTE Velocity – Best Overall
+2. ZTE Velocity – Runner up

 It has a slightly shorter battery life than some others (10 hours) but can still support many hours of gaming.

-3. Reliance WD670 – Budget Pick
+3. Reliance WD670 – Best Value

 The Reliance WD670 is the cheapest mobile hotspot on this list but this does not take away its quality.
 This is a 4G LTE hotspot that is unlocked for all GSM carriers.
 It will not work with CDMA carriers.
 It does need a SIM card to work.

-This hotspot also has more connectivity options than others on this list.
+This mobile hotspot also has more connectivity options than others on this list.
 It is able to support the most devices of any hotspot reviewed here.
 You can connect up to 31 devices at a time.
 It has an average battery life that gets good reviews.

-4. Skyroam Solis X Smartspot
+4. Skyroam Solis X – Best International

 The Skyroam Solis X Smartspot is a great mobile hotspot choice for gamers.
 It does not have a SIM slot, which is a trade-off, but this also means that it is not connected to any particular cell carrier.
 It has great coverage and provides 4G LTE is over 130 countries.